Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

  Solutions to the Common Issues
 ################################

-This page is the recommended read if you find **Nuitka** is not working out of the box for you.
+We recommend this page if you find **Nuitka** is not working out of the box for you.
 There are typical issues encountered and their solutions.

-This page can also teach you more about **Nuitka** advanced concepts and is a recommended read for all levels of **Nuitka** users.
+This page can also teach you more about **Nuitka** advanced concepts;
+therefore, we recommend reading it for all levels of **Nuitka** users.
+It helps a lot to avoid issues and avoid non-optimal results.

 .. contents:: Table of Contents
    :depth: 1